Your vault only works when you open it. Fasrad reads every note for you — citing them in drafts and acting on what’s there, no plugin chain required.

-Obsidian is gorgeous, fast, and yours forever — but the vault stays closed unless you open it.
+Obsidian holds your markdown — but the vault stays closed unless you open it.
 Fasrad imports your markdown and lets your assistant read every note, cite them in drafts, and act on what's there — no plugin chain, no daily grep.

 Obsidian gives you a graph of your thinking — markdown, local-first, no lock-in.
 Then comes the gap: the vault is closed unless you open it.
 You read in the morning.
 You write in the afternoon.
 The notes don't do anything between.
 Fasrad closes the gap.
 Your assistant reads the vault as the system of record and pulls from it whenever you need — drafting, briefing, answering, capturing — without you switching apps.